Features

 def weird_builder(params):

-return exc_class(*params.raise_args, detail=params.message)
+return exc_class(*params.raise_args, detail=params.message, **params.raise_kwargs)

 require_condition(